lightbits/verlossen/readme.md

 ##Development log:##

+###Day 8 (March 11.
+2015)###
+Got some simple network statistics logging going on.
+I now keep track of the average number of bytes sent and received.
+The averages are recomputed every once in a while, so that I can actually read the numbers.
+I like to keep debug interfaces as minimal as possible so that they don't obfuscate the true functionality of your code.
+This is how it looks:

+    int main() {
+        ...
+        NetStats stats = NetGetStats();
+        printf("%.2f KBps out\n", stats.avg_bytes_sent / 1024);
+        printf("%.2f KBps in\n", stats.avg_bytes_read / 1024);
+        ...
+    }

+All initialization and keeping track of last time the average was computed is kept inside the networking module.
+I'd like to be able to measure round-trip-time for packets as well, but that would probably require some acknowledgment scheme, which I currently don't have.

+[Quake 3](http://fabiensanglard.net/quake3/network.php) does this to some extent.
+It's not full-on reliability like TCP, since that would be silly, but more like the server goes "Hey, I just sent you snapshot number 591823, it would be cool if you could acknowledge that."

+But the snapshot might get lost or corrupted towards the client, and the acknowledgment might get lost or corrupted on its way back to the server.
+If the server does get an ack, it knows that the player has got snapshots atleast since that number.
+Using that it can do a diff before sending new snapshots to reduce the amount of data being sent.

+Pretty neat!

 ###Day 7 (March 10.
 2015)###
 I think I caught a cold before the weekend, so the last 4 days have been somewhat of a productivity slump.
 But I rewrote the server-client code.
 And this time I'm kind of happy with how it's layed out.
 I generally think